 3. Provide your ESA letter to your landlord

 The last step in the process will be receiving your ESA Letter for Housing.
 Depending on who is prescribing your ESA Letter, you can receive your letter as soon as 24 hours within your LMHP consultation.

 Once you have received the document, you can then either provide your landlord with a hard copy or a digital version of the letter.

 It’s always a good idea to let your landlord know in advance that you’re working on securing an ESA letter and animal—everyone appreciates a heads up.

 If you aren’t already seeing a licensed mental health professional (LMHP) and need to get an ESA Letter through an online service, here are a few of the top-rated, legitimate providers.

 Pettable guides renters through the entire ESA Letter process, and sticks around to provide help and support even after you’ve received your letter (and particularly if any issues occur with your landlord).
-If you end up not qualifying for an assistance animal, Pettable gives you a full refund, even if you’ve already done a consultation with one of their LMHPs.
-We like this low-risk approach.

 - Take a short, 5-minute quiz.